rizkyyoga/webapp/README.md

 ### How to run
 1. open cmd/terminal
 2. locate to this project directory
-3. if you want it running in local use 'mvn clean jetty:run -Plocal'
+3. if you want it running in local use 'mvn clean jetty:run -Plocal' and access it in http://localhost/webapp/
-4. or if you want it deployed in server use command 'mvn clean install', go to 'target' folder and deploy webapp.war in your server
+4. or if you want it deployed in server use command 'mvn clean install', go to 'target' folder and deploy webapp.war in your server and access it in http://YOURIPSERVER:YOURPORTSERVER/webapp/